Skip to main content

 Citrate

-Urinary citrate is essential for kidney stone prevention in athletes.
+Urinary citrate is essential for kidney stone prevention in active individuals.
 Intense exercise, dehydration during training, and high-protein supplementation can all reduce citrate levels and increase the risk of stone formation.

 Learn more